nedbat/byterun/README.rst

 You can use this to:

 * Learn about how the internals of CPython works since this models that
+* Experiment with additional opcodes, or ways to change the run-time environment
 * Use as a sandboxed environment for trying pieces of execution
 * Have one Python program that runs multiple versions of Python bytecode.
   For a number of things you can run Python 2.5 or 2.6 bytecode from inside Python 3.7;